tigera-cs/quickstart-self-service/README.md

 <img src="/modules/images/Calico_Cloud_logo_badge.svg" width="300" height="300">

 Supporting documentation for the Calico Cloud Quickstart Self Guided Workshop.
-The objective of this workshop is to help participants understand security policy frameworks and methodologies to implement zero-trust microsegmentation in Kubernetes.
+The objective of this workshop is to help participants understand security policy frameworks and methodologies to implement identity-based microsegmentation in Kubernetes.

 ### **Introduction**